Fortune 50 bank’s innovative use of agent assisted automation drives engagement and efficiency to revitalize a longstanding charitable partnership

 Transforming the Charitable Giving Experience with Automation

 Through the program, employees can opt to donate a percentage of their salary to the charity.
 Participation comes with perks like “Angel Day,” an extra day of paid time off enjoyed by those who enroll.
-Before automation, managers were tasked with spreading awareness about the program among their teams.
+Before workforce automation, managers were tasked with spreading awareness about the program among their teams.
 To kick off the drive, program champions would be called in during team meetings to explain and generate excitement around the program.

 For a growing portion of agents working from home, this wasn’t an ideal way to communicate the opportunity.
 Anyone outside the office at the time could miss out.
 For managers, it was an administrative burden to schedule the guest speakers, provide materials, and follow up with agents.
 And from a business perspective, scheduling time away from the phones is both costly and at the mercy of fluctuating call volumes.